Chapter 5: The Boy Dies

 experience for me.
 However, it allowed me to really hear and understand

-what Walker was saying not with his lips but from his heart.
+what Walker was saying not with his lips but with his heart.
 At the end

 of that conversation, superficial barriers between Walker and me